 Laughter is a way of life to cultivate health and happiness.

 'With mirth and laughter let old wrinkles come.' —William Shakespeare

 When was the last time you had a good belly laugh?

 It's true!
-It is hard to laugh at this difficult time but we all need some humor in our lives as many studies have shown that a good laugh is the best pill for any mental or physical illness.
+It is hard to laugh at this difficult time but we all need some humor in our lives as many studies show that a good dose of laughter has great benefits for your body and mind.

-People have forgotten to laugh due to the COVID-19 pandemic, and as a result, they frequently fall sick or develop a mental health issue.
-Therefore, it is necessary and even essential to laugh more often to be happy and maintain good health.
+People have forgotten to laugh because of some global issues; climate change, the COVID-19 pandemic, violence, poverty, inequality, and more.
+As a result, people frequently fall sick or develop mental health issues.
+Therefore, it is necessary to laugh more often and be happy to maintain your health.

 Practicing laughter is a big challenge but it has been scientifically proven that "Laughter is the best medicine" because it triggers the release of endorphins, the body's natural feel-good chemicals.

 Laughter is a sound that does not have any language and the study of humor and laughter is called Gelotology.
 It is also the psychological and physiological study of laughter.
 The origin word comes from the Greek gelos, geloto meaning a laugh, laughter, laughing.
 And a gelotologist is a person who specializes in gelotology.

 Laughter is a serious scientific study